-Introducing Dr. Milton James Bennett

-Dr. Milton James Bennett is an American sociologist and leader in the field of intercultural studies.
+Introducing Dr. Milton James Bennett Dr. Milton James Bennett is an American sociologist and leader in the field of intercultural studies.
 In the late 1970s, Dr. Bennett travelled to Micronesia to volunteer with the U.S. Peace Corps.
 He later returned to the United States to complete his doctorate in intercultural communication and sociology.
 Dr. Bennett was a professor at Portland State University in Oregon, where he established their graduate program in intercultural communication.
 It was also there in 1986 that he founded the Intercultural Communication Institute (ICI), now the IDR Institute, a non-profit educational foundation.
 He is recognized for his Developmental Model of Intercultural Sensitivity (DMIS), which is used in intercultural training programs in many countries.

-competence and global leadership.
+Dr. Bennett is the author of several books and many articles on intercultural competence and global leadership.
 Currently, he is an adjunct professor of intercultural studies in Italy and teaches graduate programs in Switzerland, Austria, and China.
 Dr. Bennett continues to create and deliver domestic and international diversity programs for various corporations, universities, and other organizations.
+Source: JDR Institute Directors, Milton J. Bennett